 The short answer to this question is that there are no actual differences between them.

 You could theoretically make coffee with both of them.
 To make coffee from beans meant for espresso or vice versa.
-The difference lies in the roasting style of coffee and espresso beans.
+The difference lies in the roasting style of coffee beans.
 The beans which have meant for espresso are in general much darker roasted than those intended for drip, or pour-over.

 Whenever you place beans below pressure to produce espresso, the flavors become more powerful and pronounced.
 A good roaster can help you to derive a great espresso from even a light roast — and many now are!